What Is A 1099 Loan?

 Frequently Asked Questions

-Borrowers paid as independent contractors who have strong documented earnings but do not fit cleanly into a W-2 or standard tax-return model.
+A 1099 loan may benefit borrowers paid as independent contractors who have strong documented earnings but do not fit cleanly into a W-2 or standard tax-return model.

 Ready to get started?